-Golf at Northwick Park opened in 2005 with the ‘Majors’ course - a six hole configuration of full-size replicas of famous holes from around the world.
+Golf at Northwick Park, now known as Playgolf London, opened in 2005 with the ‘Majors’ course - a six hole configuration of full-size replicas of famous holes from around the world.
 There was a great deal of momentum and energy during this time and ‘golf in an hour’ was born.

 After three years the six holes developed into a conventional nine-hole golf set-up which is why Northwick Park became eligible for selection as a GEM.

 Obviously this is not a regular golf venue and we imagine that the format may be a little alien to golfers who frequent golf courses with a more traditional design.
 Our advice is to try it as the actual quality of the golf is very high indeed.
 Copies of holes from Oak Hill, Riviera, Ganton, The Belfry, Royal Birkdale, Royal Troon, Walton Heath and two from Augusta National are all here and, as mentioned before, the quality is evident on every single hole.